Bucks County Birders

 This Month in Birding

-Audubon Climate Watch survey for the winter happens between January 15th and February 15th.
+Audubon Climate Watch survey for the winter ends by February 15th.
 Read about the survey here: https://www.audubon.org/community-science/climate-watch

 Upcoming Bucks County Birders events: